3 Most Common Online Business Models

 Selling Physical Products Online

-Sell a physical product: This is probably the first model that comes to mind.
+This is often the first model that comes to mind for many people.
 Create a shippable, physical product and market it online.
 It could be sold via your own e-commerce storefront, an auction site, or you can sell your products on a third-party site, like Amazon.com.

 Note: Another way to sell physical products online without the hassles of having to create products, handle shipping, etc. is to start an online drop shipping business.